the-little-way/productivity-app/README.md

 This is a little to-do web app I made mainly to experiment with a web app that operates fully on backend logic alone.
-It is not for commericial use, and originally intended just for portfolio purposes.
+It is not for concurrent use (session handling not implemented), and originally intended just for portfolio purposes.

 This project covers all parts of a full stack project, i.e.: